tensorflow/tfjs-website/source/tutorials/mnist.md

 const batch = data.nextTrainBatch(BATCH_SIZE);
 ```

-This gets a batch of training examples.
-When training our model, we will be
+This fetches a batch of training examples.
+Recall from above that we batch examples
-feeding examples in batches.
-We do those for two reasons.
-1) before making
-a parameter update, we "look" at a batch of images and average the gradients.
-Intuitively this means one outlier (mislabeled or weird) example means we won't step in the wrong direction.
-2) batching allows us to take advantage of the GPU to parallelize the computation.
+to take advantage of GPU parallelization and to average evidence from many

-Batches are always the outer-most dimension of our tensors.
-In MNIST, this
-means our images will be of shape `[batchSize, 28, 28, 1]` and our labels will
-be of shape `[batchSize, 10]`.
+examples before making a parameter update.

 ```js
 testBatch = data.nextTestBatch(TEST_BATCH_SIZE);